 - Mission Duration: 1 year.

-- Imperial College Involvement: MAGIC: 3-axis magnetoresistive sensor to measure the solar wind magnetic field.
+- Imperial College Involvement: MAGIC: 3-axis magnetoresistive sensor to measure the Earth's magnetic field and perturbations caused by geomagnetic storms and substorms.

 - Imperial College Team Lead: Dr Jonathan Eastwood.